The Belle of Avenue A

 The Belle Of Avenue A is a 1969 studio album by the Fugs, a band composed of anti-war poets.
-It was released in the USA by record company Reprise.
+It was released in the US by record company Reprise.
 The album was first released on CD as part of the 2006 3-CD box set, Electromagnetic Steamboat, and eventually as a stand-alone CD in 2011 on the Wounded Bird label (WOU 6539).

+Background

+The Fugs recorded The Belle of Avenue A at Apostolic Studios in New York City.
+The band would split up after its recording, as they had tired of the police and FBI investigations they had received.

+The album contains much more restrained and straightforward rock music than its predecessor, It Crawled into My Hand, Honest.
+The vocals demonstrate Ed Sanders's growing country music influence, and tracks such as "Yodeling Yippie" have been likened to "beatnik country."